sassoftware/sas-studio-custom-steps/DQ - Standardize/README.md

 ## Change Log

+Version 2.1 (27JUL2023)
+ * assign SASDQREF if it has not been assigned
+    * Note: Only needed when generated SAS code contains references to this libref, so libref exists during background submit and scheduled jobs.
+Not needed otherwise.
+So not needed by this step per se, but added anyway.

 Version 2.0 (20JUL2023)
  * use of the SASDQREF library to extend support to all locales defined in the QKB.
  * use of hierarchical prompts and dynamic lists.